ArshaShiri/DevOpsBootcampPrometheusDemo/README.md

 We now create two new alert rules.
 One fires when the CPU usage exceeds 50% and the other when a pod cannot start.

+After creating `alert-rules.yaml` we can apply it by `kubectl apply -f alert-rules.yaml`.

+We can now get the newly created rule:

+    # We can see main-rules in the list
+    kubectl get PrometheusRule -n monitoring

+    kubectl get pod -n monitoring

+    kubectl logs prometheus-monitoring-kube-prometheus-prometheus-0 -n monitoring -c config-reloader